haani-niyaz/devops-journal/_posts/2018-08-19-kubernetes-rbac.markdown

 {% highlight bash %}

-$ kubectl auth can-i get po --as jdoe yes
+$ kubectl auth can-i get po --as gary yes

-$ kubectl auth can-i get po --as jdoe --all-namespaces no
+$ kubectl auth can-i get po --as gary --all-namespaces no

 {% endhighlight %}

 #### How does ClusterRole work in RoleBinding?

-Although ClusterRole is something that is applied across the entire cluster and RoleBinding only operates within a Namespace, combining the two results in the RoleBinding limiting the ClusterRole operations on resources to that Namespace.
+Although ClusterRole is something that is applied across the entire cluster and RoleBinding only operates within a Namespace, combining the two results in the RoleBinding limiting the ClusterRole operations to resources in that Namespace.

- because we are combining it with RoleBinding, it will limit it to the specified Namespace.
+> Because we are combining it with RoleBinding, it will limit it to the specified Namespace.

 #### Bind user to a Role that provides 'view' access to all Namespaces

-Instead of using the command-line we can define the CusterRoleBinding as shown below:
+Instead of using the command-line we can define the CusterRoleBinding in yaml configuration:

 {% highlight yaml %}